john9francis/fitting-methods/genetic_algorithm/README.md

 # Future work:
 - For now, the creature only takes in up to 7 parameters.
 There needs to be a way for the creature to be able to take in as many as needed.
+- Add a CLI or GUI to the app so that you can decide what function to fit